-Queen Mary 2, Queen Victoria and Queen Elizabeth are feats of modern technology while at the same time, their décor and vibe are infused with plenty of old-worldliness, from art and antiques to deco ball rooms and old-fashioned multi-class segregation of passengers according to their level of cabin accommodations.
-Passengers are assigned to one of the three reserved-seating restaurants according to the cabin category they’ve booked: Suite-and-above passengers dine in the Queens or Princess Grills, while everyone else eats in the grand and sweeping Brittania Restaurant, the only one of the three with an early and a late seating.
+The Cunard Trio: Featuring Queen Mary 2, Queen Victoria and Queen Elizabeth are feats of modern technology while at the same time, their décor and vibe are infused with a classical ambiance.
+The liners feature everything from art and antiques to deco ballrooms.
+Each of the ships features old-fashioned multi-class segregation of passengers according to their cabin category.
+Passengers are assigned to one of the four reserved-seating restaurants according to the cabin category they’ve booked: Britannia, Britannia Club, Princess Grill or Queens Grill.
+All dining options serve tasty continental fare, from fowl and steaks to seafood, pasta and lighter fare, and always the option to customize your meal.

 Surprisingly to many, Cunard’s three ships offer quite impressive kids facilities, particularly QM2.
 While the typical crowd is a well-traveled international mix of 50-somethings on up (heavy on the British and American clientele), summer and holiday cruises and crossings see lots of families too.
-The bright, cheery and well-stocked playroom and its supervised drop-off programming cater to kids from age one (*minimum age will move up to age 2 starting in 2012) through age 12, with teens offered plenty of activities around the ships too.
-A mix of certified British nannies as well as other qualified activity counselors run the fun and games, and better yet, the whole thing is complimentary right up until midnight.
+The bright, cheery and well-stocked playroom and its supervised drop-off programming cater to kids from age two through age twelve, with teens offered plenty of activities around the ships too.
+A mix of certified British nannies as well as other qualified activity counselors run the fun and games, and better yet, everything is complimentary until midnight.
 The ships also have an outdoor play area just outside the playroom, along with a wading pool and a regular pool.

 These People Will Love Cunard Line